PipedreamHQ/pipedream/docs/docs/projects/README.md

 Projects created before February 2024 don't automatically have owners.
 :::

-**Access** indicates who within the workspace has access to each project, and this can be displayed as "me", "Workspace", or "N members".
+**Access** indicates which workspace members have access to each project, and this can be displayed as "me", "Workspace", or "N members".

 ![Project Listing (Access)](./images/project-listing-access.png)

 ### Permissions
-For workspace members who have access to the project (either because it's shared with the entire workspace or with that member specifically), below are the permissions for the project.
+Workspace owners and admins are able to perform all actions in projects, whereas members are restricted from performing certain actions.

 | Operations | Project creator | Workspace members |
 | --  | :--: | :--: | :--: |